kantundpeterpan/zcde_space/week1/README.md

 # etc. pp. ... this is not persistent
 ```

-Thus, let's create a Dockerfile
+Thus, let’s create a Dockerfile

 ``` dockerfile
 FROM python:3.9